aergoio/aergo-identity/doc/did-method-spec.md

 * DoS Attacks
 * Man-in-the-middle Attacks
 * Non-repudiation
 * Byzantine fault

+Aergo Identity utilizes Sodium for encryption used in communication between mobile devices and servers.
+Sodium sealed boxes are used for sending messages from/to mobile devices.

 ## Privacy Considerations

+Aergo Identity strictly follows Privacy by Design guidelines provided by W3C.
-Aergo Identity does not store any personal data.
+Aergo Identity does not store any personal information.
 DID document is stored in Aergo Identity which contains did, public keys, and service endpoints.
+All personal information is stored in users mobile devices and user decides which information to disclose.

 ## References